HarukaNanase/ShellLauncher/README.md

 # ShellLauncher
 Shell for OS Project.

-#The shell that lets you run new processes while monitoring each one and noting their result and run time in a file.
+#The shell that lets you run new processes while monitoring each one and saving their result and run time in a file.